-30 Plagiarism
+29 Plagiarism

-- 30.1 Matters of plagiarism are considered extremely serious offences and governed by the University regulations Academic Misconduct, and, where applicable, the regulations of Brunel. - 30.2 Copying from any source (textbook, journal, electronic media, fellow student's work, whether published or unpublished), without acknowledgement is plagiarism.
+- 29.1 Matters of plagiarism are considered extremely serious offences and governed by the University regulations Academic Misconduct. - 29.2 Copying from any source (textbook, journal, electronic media, fellow student's work, whether published or unpublished), without acknowledgement is plagiarism.
 Plagiarism is further defined as minor or major.
 Major plagiarism is described as work submitted which contains substantial work which is not attributed or which is directly incorporated and which constitutes, or may reasonably be construed as constituting, an attempt to deceive or otherwise gain an advantage.
 Minor plagiarism is described as the absence of appropriate acknowledgement, and may include the use of some paraphrasing of a source (acknowledged or otherwise) without significant commentary on the argument and structure of the original.

-31 Student Complaints Procedure
+30 Student Complaints Procedure

-- 31.1 Students Complaints Procedure is detailed in the formal document available from the University's website. - 31.2 The University aims to provide students with the best possible service in all areas of its work.
+- 30.1 Students Complaints Procedure is detailed in the formal document available from the University's website. - 30.2 The University aims to provide students with the best possible service in all areas of its work.
 A complaint is considered to be an expression of concern regarding some aspect of University provision or operation, which needs a response.
 A formal complaint would only be made if the student complaint cannot be resolved informally or through the systems already in place.
-The HRDP should be consulted in the first instance, or alternately the RU.
+The HoR should be consulted in the first instance, or alternately the RU.

-32 Code of Conduct
+31 Code of Conduct

-32.1 The University has a code of conduct that students agree to abide by (Code of Conduct and Student Discipline).
+The University has a code of conduct that students agree to abide by (Code of Conduct and Student Discipline).
 The code of conduct and its associated disciplinary procedures and regulations are intended to promote fairness and order in the treatment of students within the University.

-33 Equal Opportunities
+32 Equal Opportunities

-33.1 The University is committed to the development of policies that will promote equal opportunities in all areas of the University activity (Equal Opportunities Policy).
+The University is committed to the development of policies that will promote equal opportunities in all areas of the University activity (Equal Opportunities Policy).

-34 Freedom of Speech
+33 Freedom of Speech

-34.1 Freedom of speech is essential to the University.
+Freedom of speech is essential to the University.
 All members of the University are required to tolerate and protect the expression of opinions within the law whether or not those opinions are repugnant to them (Freedom of Speech: Code of Practice).

-35 Health and Safety
+34 Health and Safety